 The EZ application requires fewer calculations and less documentation for eligible borrowers.
 Details regarding the applicability of these provisions are available in the instructions to the new EZ application form.

 Both applications give borrowers the option of using the original 8-week covered period (if their loan was made before June 5, 2020) or an extended 24-week covered period.

-ESD also wants you to know that as the economy re-opens, they will be easing back into the job search requirement.
-The earliest job seekers will be asked to report job search activities on weekly claims is August 1st, and it will be easier than before the crisis.
+ESD wants you to know that as the economy re-opens, they will be easing back into the job search requirement.
+Job search is optional through November 9th.
+As long as job search requirements are suspended, you may answer “no” to the job search question on your weekly claim.
 You can sign up for alerts from the ESD or get more information on their website

-Since the beginning of the month, and especially in the last week, the Employment Security Department (ESD) has seen a significant rise in reports of impostor fraud.
+The Employment Security Department (ESD) has seen a significant rise in reports of impostor fraud since the onset of the pandemic.
 As a result the ESD has taken a number of steps to prevent and investigate alleged fraud including holding payments for an additional 1-2 days to further validate claims.
 Read ESD Commissioner Suzi LeVine’s full statement here.

 If you believe you are a victim of impostor fraud report it immediately by clicking here.